 I get a lot of requests from people asking me which is the best Italian cooking course to do or which is the best Italian cook book to buy.

-They share their love for food with a passion and the dishes that come out of their kitchen's will leave you astounded and your mouth watering!
+So I set about sharing a handful of those I love; all these courses are run by genuine people.
+They share their love for food with a passion and the dishes that come out of their kitchen's will leave your mouth watering!

-Recommended too are the courses in New York run by Viviane Bauquet Farre - I have written a little about her previously and you can read my article here.
-If you live in the area and can’t make it over to Italy this is a superb alternative.
+Can't get to Italy?
+Well, if you are in New York try the courses run by Viviane Bauquet Farre - I have written a little about her previously and you can read my article here.

 Viviane is a quite remarkable chef and offers some excellent Italian style courses.